 Position data were acquired using Trimble dual-frequency survey-grade receivers.
 Some positions were suitable for post-processing, but errors within the Trimble device software prevent post-processing of all locations.
 Stations without post-processed positions used the six-minute averages in the field.
-Post-processed positions are good to 0.1 m or better; the six-minute averages 1 m or better.
+Post-processed positions are good to 0.1 m or better; the six-minute averages are accurate to 1 m or better horizontal?
+And vertical? resolution.
 Error bounds have been assumed using a constant position error of 1 m for all stations; 1 m elevation error translates to 0.309 mGal.
 It should be noted that existing gravity stations have position and elevation errors of at best 1 m, so the new stations compare favorably with the old.

 Gravity readings at field stations were compared to the absolute gravity value at the University of Utah base station at the President’s Circle benchmark.
 Absolute gravity at the base station was last measured in 1996, but drift in the gravity value at the base station due to hydrologic changes will be on the order of 0.1 mGal or less, and is ignored.

-Observed gravity values at the new stations were compared with existing data at the seven existing stations (new stations within 10 m of ).
-The average offset of 1.975 mGal has been removed from the new stations, so all stations can be used in a single, consistent map.
+Observed gravity values at the new stations were compared with existing data at the seven existing stations (new stations within 10 m of old stations).
+The average offset of 1.975 mGal between the old gravity stations and the new gravity stations has been removed from the new stations, so all stations can be used in a single, consistent map.

-For interpretation, the observed gravity values are converted to a complete Bouguer anomaly (CBGA).
+For interpretation, the observed gravity values are converted to a complete Bouguer gravity anomaly (CBGA).
 Theoretical gravity due to the rotating ellipsoid (latitudinal and shape-of-the-Earth effects), elevation effects (free-air correction), and terrain effects have been removed.
 See Hinze (2005) for a discussion of the modern reference equations for theoretical gravity and the various corrections.
 The free-air correction assumed a typical gradient of -0.3086 mGal/m.
 Bouguer slab, curvature, and terrain corrections have been computed using an assumed density of 2400 kg/m3.
 Terrain corrections for near-station topography computed using half cones and half slopes, based on sketches of near-station topography drawn during acquisition.
 Most stations did not need any near-zone corrections.
 Terrain corrections were computed to a radius of 166.7 km using a global code based on 468 m spherical diamonds and SRTM digital elevations (Gettings, 2012).
 Testing with various Bouguer reduction densities between 2200 and 2800 kg/m3 showed a minimum correlation of CBGA with elevation at 2400 kg/m3.

 All stations are used in an equivalent-source method to create a regular N-S/E-W grid (Cordell, 1992).
 Grid interval is set to 1 km, for the range 225–270 km easting, 4460–4520 km northing.
 Figure A-2 shows the gridded observed anomaly map (upper left panel) and its horizontal gradients (remaining three panels).
 This upper left panel, showing the observed anomaly, has the average anomaly (-142.68 mGal) subtracted to allow interpretation to focus on the shallow structure.
 The average anomaly reflects the broad, deep structure of the crust in Utah and Nevada, which is not of interest in this project.
 The upper right panel shows the magnitude of the horizontal gradient.
 High gradient values indicate areas of rapid change, which are associated with faults and other sharp structural boundaries.
-The individual east (g_x) and north (g_y) gradient maps highlight changes in the E-W and N-S directions.
+The individual easting (g_x) and northing (g_y) gradient maps highlight changes in the E-W and N-S directions.

 INSERT FIGURE A-2